awsdocs/aws-codeartifact-user-guide/doc_source/getting-started-cli.md

    Successfully configured npm to use AWS CodeArtifact repository https://my-domain-8529020723677.d.codeartifact.us-east-2.amazonaws.com/npm/my-repo/
    Login expires in 12 hours at 2020-10-08 02:45:33-04:00
    ```

-If you receive the error `Could not connect to the endpoint URL`, make sure that your AWS CLI is configured and that your **Default region name** is set to the same region where you created your artifact repository, see [Configuring the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)\.

 For more information, see [Authentication with npm](npm-auth.md)\.